Jihxx/glossario-ingles/README.md

 **E**

-E-mail: It is a tool where we can send and receive messages over the internet.
+E-mail: It's a tool where we can send and receive messages over the internet.
 In the messages it is possible to place files or photos of all kinds.

 **F**